B4U (TV channel)

 B4U also known as B4U Entertainment or B4U TV was an Indian television satellite channel that was launched on 3 September 2000.

 B4U Entertainment programming consisted of many genres of television programs, including family dramas boasting female protagonists, comedy series, and shows starring Bollywood celebrities.
+The channel closed in 2001 replaced by B4U Movies.

 Programming

 Note:Following is a list of programmes that were broadcast by B4U TV at the time it was on-air.
 Some of these shows have also been re-aired on other Indian television channels.